Everything About iOS 16 iCloud Shared Photo Library

 MB QR Code

 Step 2.
 Open FoneTool on both iPhones.
-Allow FoneTool to connect to devices on your local network, access your photos, music, contacts, etc. on your device.
+Allow FoneTool to connect to devices on your local network, and access your photos, music, contacts, etc. on your device.

 Step 3.
 Place two devices near each other > Go to Connect Device and tap the device name on either iPhone to establish a connection.
 (Please make sure Wi-Fi is enabled on both iPhones, otherwise, you will not see the device.)